the-Hull/lib2bib/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is the simple workflow to get your package library going:

 ``` r